-Hamish lectures and supervises on the MSc Applied Linguistics & Second Language Acquisition (ALSLA), the MSc Teaching English Language in University Settings (TELUS), and the MSc Applied Linguistics for Language Teaching (ALLT).
+Hamish lectures and supervises on the MSc Applied Linguistics & Second Language Acquisition (ALSLA) and the MSc Applied Linguistics for Language Teaching (ALLT).

 Hamish’s research interest centres on evaluation of pedagogical approaches to teaching children who use English as an Additional Language (EAL).
 In particular, his research focuses on the use of the first language as a pedagogical tool for multilingual learners in English medium classrooms.
 His methodological interest is in randomised trials and systematic reviews.